Venzory/Venzory/docs/architecture/TRANSACTION_BOUNDARIES_SUMMARY.md

 # Transaction Boundaries Implementation Summary

 ## Overview
-This document summarizes the transaction boundary implementation for the Remcura V2 project.
+This document summarizes the transaction boundary implementation for the Venzory project.
 All critical multi-step operations now use proper database transactions to ensure data consistency.

 ## Transaction Infrastructure